hubotio/hubot/docs/scripting.md

 ## Entering and leaving

-Hubot can to user's entering and leaving, assuming that the adapter supports it.
+Hubot can see users entering and leaving, assuming that the adapter supports it.

 ```coffeescript
 enterReplies = ['Hi', 'Target Acquired', 'Firing', 'Hello friend.', 'Gotcha', 'I see you']